What’s the difference between a construction manager, architect, and owner’s representative?

-The risks of any capital project are costly: failing to meet financial expectations, running behind schedule, or going over budget from mistakes can increase the costs exponentially.
+The risks of any capital project are costly: failing to meet financial expectations, running behind on schedule, or misaligning quality goals can increase the costs exponentially.
 Many organizations may not have the resources within their staff to ensure these risks are mitigated.

 That’s where owner’s representatives come in.